lmfit/lmfit-py/_sources/intro.rst.txt

 including:

   a) The user has to keep track of the order of the variables, and their
-     meaning -- ``variables[0]`` is the ``amplitude``, ``variables[2]`` is
+     meaning -- ``variables[0]`` is the ``amplitude``, ``variables[2]`` is the
-     the ``frequency``, and so on, although there is no intrinsic meaning to this order.
+     ``frequency``, and so on, although there is no intrinsic meaning to this order.

-  b) If the user wants to fix a particular variable (*not* vary it in the
+  b) If the user wants to fix a particular variable (*not* vary it in the fit),
-     fit), the residual function has to be altered to have fewer variables, and have the corresponding constant value passed in some other way.
+     the residual function has to be altered to have fewer variables, and have the corresponding constant value passed in some other way.
 While reasonable for simple cases, this quickly becomes a significant work for more complex models, and greatly complicates modeling for people not intimately familiar with the details of the fitting code.

-  c) There is no simple, robust way to put bounds on values for the
+  c) There is no simple, robust way to put bounds on values for the variables,
-     variables, or enforce mathematical relationships between the variables.
-In fact, the optimization methods that do provide bounds, require bounds to be set for all variables with separate arrays that are in the same arbitrary order as variable values.
+     or enforce mathematical relationships between the variables.
+While some optimization methods in SciPy do provide bounds, they require bounds to be set for all variables with separate arrays that are in the same arbitrary order as variable values.
 Again, this is acceptable for small or one-off cases, but becomes painful if the fitting model needs to change.
+  d) In some cases, constraints can be placed on Parameter values, but this is
+     a pretty opaque and complex process.

-These shortcomings are due to the use of traditional arrays to hold the variables, which matches closely the implementation of the underlying Fortran code, but does not fit very well with Python's rich selection of objects and data structures.
+While these shortcomings can be worked around with some work, they are all essentially due to the use of arrays or lists to hold the variables.
+This closely matches the implementation of the underlying Fortran code, but does not fit very well with Python's rich selection of objects and data structures.
 The key concept in lmfit is to define and use :class:`Parameter` objects instead of plain floating point numbers as the variables for the fit.
-Using :class:`Parameter` objects (or the closely related :class:`Parameters` -- a dictionary of :class:`Parameter` objects), allows one to:
+Using :class:`Parameter` objects (or the closely related :class:`Parameters` -- a dictionary of :class:`Parameter` objects), allows one to do the following:

    a) forget about the order of variables and refer to Parameters
       by meaningful names.
    b) place bounds on Parameters as attributes, without worrying about
-      preserving the order of arrays for variables and boundaries.
+      preserving the order of arrays for variables and boundaries, and without relying on the solver to support bounds itself.
    c) fix Parameters, without having to rewrite the objective function.
    d) place algebraic constraints on Parameters.